-DuWayne Schubring, Ph.D., Associate Engineer

-317 Materials Engineering Building (MAE, not MAE-A, MAE-B, or MAE-C)

-dlschubring@ufl.edu (This is the best way to reach me.
-The Canvas "conversations" feature is not e-mail and does not send a message to me until I happen to log into Canvas.
-Therefore, messages sent via that system will not be acknowledged.)
+DuWayne Schubring, Ph.D., Instructional Associate Professor 317 Materials Engineering Building (MAE, not MAE-A, MAE-B, or MAE-C) 352-294-7870 dlschubring@ufl.edu (This is the best way to reach me.
+The Canvas "Inbox" feature is not real e-mail.
+Messages sent via that system will not be acknowledged.)

-Office Hours (tentative)
+Office Hours

-M 1350-1450, T 1315-1445, W 1220-1450, F 1350-1450, and by appointment.

-End times of M/T/W office hours will be enforced strictly, as I have other engagements (including teaching class) immediately afterwards.
-There are no office hours on days when no UF classes are held.
+M 1400-1440, T 1300-1500, W 1220-1440, F 1340-1440, and by appointment.
+End times of office hours will be enforced strictly, even if students are still waiting, as I have other engagements (including teaching class) immediately after each office hour block.

-Zoom meetings will be provided for each of these.
+Office hours will be via zoom only (https://ufl.zoom.us/j/9057355922) until/unless announced otherwise.
 I will log on at the beginning of each period, but may not stay logged-on the entire time.
 (When I'm holding office hours and no student is around, I try to get some other work done.
-Some of this work is bandwidth-intensive.)
+Some of this work is bandwidth- or screen-real-estate-intensive.)
 However, if you notice I am not logged-on to an office hour Zoom meeting, please send me an e-mail.
 I will keep my e-mail auto-checking - I will log on to the Zoom meeting within 10 minutes (usually closer to 5).
+If you are in a private space (e.g.; your own house or apartment, a dorm room, etc.), please turn your camera off.
+If you are in a public space (e.g.; unused classroom, outdoors at UF), your camera status is at your discretion.